aaronbloomfield/nws/hws/tcprecon/index.md

 In this assignment you will be reconstructing files transferred in TCP streams.
 Any http:// connection will request a number of files -- .html files, images, scripts, and CSS style sheets, to name a few.
 Given a stream of network data, you will reconstruct the images and save them as files.

 We will be using Python, and Scapy, for this.
-As Python (and Scapy) are rather slow, it would not be able to keep up with a real-time TCP stream.
+As Python (and Scapy) are rather slow, it may not be able to keep up with a real-time TCP stream.
 Thus, we will only be analyzing pcap files.

 You will be submitting your source code in `tcp_reconstruction.py`, as well as an edited version of [tcprecon.py](tcprecon.py.html) ([src](tcprecon.py)).